 Emergency management involves preparing for, responding to, and recovering from unanticipated events that cause injuries, deaths, and property damage.
-These events may be man-made or natural disasters such as fires, explosions, pandemics, tornadoes, floods, and hurricanes.
-There is an increasing need for properly trained emergency planning and management professionals to address the growing threats of terrorism and climate-related natural disasters in particular.
-Careers in emergency management can be exciting, rewarding, and well-paid.
+These events include natural disasters such as floods, hurricanes, and tornadoes, as well as human-caused incidents including fires, explosions, pandemics, and acts of terrorism.
+Communities increasingly need properly trained emergency planning and management professionals to address the growing threats of climate-related disasters and terrorism.
+Careers in emergency management offer the opportunity to protect communities while building rewarding, well-compensated professional paths.

 Two-Year Programs in Emergency Management

-Many two-year colleges across the country offer associate's degrees in emergency management.
-This credential can help police, fire, and EMT professionals qualify for promotions.
-Two-year programs also train new recruits for entry-level positions.
-While associate's degrees in emergency management can stand on their own, they're usually intended for quick career advancement while you prepare for a full bachelor's program.
+Many two-year colleges across the country offer Associate's degrees in emergency management.
+This credential helps police, fire, and EMT professionals qualify for promotions while also training new recruits for entry-level positions in emergency services and disaster response organizations.
+While Associate's degrees in emergency management can stand on their own, they're usually intended for quick career advancement while you prepare for a full Bachelor's program.

 You'll generally complete a total of about 60 credits to earn a two-year degree in emergency management.
-Since two-year colleges typically charge in-district students an average of $110 in tuition and fees per credit hour, the average degree will cost about $6,600.
+Since two-year colleges typically charge in-district students an average of $110 in tuition and fees per credit hour (based on 2022 NCES data), the average degree costs about $6,600.
+Cost estimates reflect 2022 data; verify current tuition with individual institutions.

 Applicants to two-year programs in this field must have a high school diploma or GED.
 Some schools prefer applicants with real-world experience working in the field.